heacare/superapp_archive/README.md

 ### Google Maps and Google Fit

-Ambrose holds the shared debug keystore file.
-Sharing the keystore file allows us to use the same API key for development.

 Current API keys:
 - Google Fit
-  - Relies on the app's certificate, so the debug keystore file needs to be shared
+  - Relies on the app's certificate, so the debug keystore SHA-1 needs to be [registered in CGP](https://console.cloud.google.com/apis/credentials?project=happily-ever-after-4b2fe)
+  - Ambrose owns an already-registered debug keystore file.
 - Google Maps (Ambrose's private project)
   - Eventually need to be replaced with an official release API key in the project and add security measures